Course - Mathematics 2D: Linear algebra and differential equations - TMA4413

 Course content

-Systems of linear equations.
-Gauss elimination.
-Existence, uniqueness and parametrization of solutions.
+Linear systems of equations.
+Gaussian elimination with pivoting.
+Existence, uniqueness, and parametrization of solutions.

-Projection of a vector.
+Projection of a vector onto a subspace.
 Orthogonal projection.
 Inner product.
-Inner product space.
-Cauchy-Schwarz' inequality.
+Outer product.
 Orthogonal basis.
-Gram-Schmidt's method.
+Gram-Schmidt method.
+Householder transformations and QR factorization.

-Examples of mathematical modelling and applications in science and technology.
+Examples of mathematical modeling and applications in the natural sciences and technology.

 Learning outcome

-The student understands and can apply basic concepts, results and methods from linear algebra concerning solving systems of linear equations and systems of first-order differential equations.
-The student understands and can apply basic concepts and methods concerning linear systems of equations and matrices.
-The student has knowledge about algorithmic thinking in order to understand and apply basic numerical methods for solving systems of linear equations and differential equations.
-The student can analyse such methods with regard to applicability and precision.
+The student understands and can apply basic concepts, results, and methods from linear algebra concerning solving systems of linear equations and systems of first-order differential equations.
+The student has knowledge of algorithmic thinking in order to understand and apply basic numerical methods for solving systems of linear equations and for solving systems of first-order differential equations.
+Furthermore, the student can analyze such methods with regard to applicability and precision.

 The student is familiar with the use of numerical methods in a programming language and understands the possibilities and limitations of the various methods in relation to the problems they are applied to.